irvinseet/task-manager-api/README.md

 # Task Manager API

 This project is a RESTful API built with FastAPI for managing tasks.
 It includes basic CRUD operations, persistent storage using SQLite, and automated testing with Pytest.
-The API is designed to be easily extensible, and it includes features such as searching, filtering, and pagination.
+The API is designed to be easily extensible, and it includes features such as searching and filtering.

 ## Table of Contents